Pentagon Chief Shamed in Public Beatdown

 The controversy stems from text messages sent by Hegseth in a group chat on the encrypted messaging app Signal.
 The messages, which reportedly contained details about planned U.S. military strikes against Houthi targets in Yemen in early March, were inadvertently shared with Jeffrey Goldberg, editor-in-chief of The Atlantic, who was mistakenly added to the conversation.

 According to Military Times, the messages included specific information about the timing and sequencing of airstrikes, as well as details about which weapons systems would be deployed.
-Former defense officials have argued that such operational details would typically be considered highly classified.
+Former defense officials have argued that such operational information would typically be considered highly classified.

-Duckworth, who serves on both the Senate Armed Services Committee and the Senate Foreign Relations Committee, has emphasized that the leak put American service members at risk.
+Duckworth, who serves on the Senate Armed Services Committee and the Senate Foreign Relations Committee, has emphasized that the leak put American service members at risk.
 As a former Black Hawk helicopter pilot who lost both legs during combat operations in Iraq, the senator brings military expertise to her criticism.

-Beyond her personal reaction, Duckworth has called for an independent investigation into all officials involved in the group chat, which reportedly included Vice President J.D.
+Beyond her reaction, Duckworth has called for an independent investigation into all officials involved in the group chat, which reportedly included Vice President J.D.
 Vance, Secretary of State Marco Rubio, CIA Director John Ratcliffe, and Director of National Intelligence Tulsi Gabbard, among other senior national security officials.

 Hegseth has denied any wrongdoing.
 In a statement reported by Fox News, he insisted that no classified information was shared in the Signal group chat.
 “Nobody’s texting war plans,” Hegseth said, describing his role as keeping the President’s national security team informed in real time.